andrew-chuang/cs122-win-17-group/README.md

 These are then weighted to give more emphasis to similarity scoring than sentiment scoring, and more emphasis to their sum than to the overlap score.

+overlap.py:

+Counts the number of times that a review appears in the user reviews dataframe

+text_analysis.py:

+Contains all the functions for sentiment analysis and LSI